 City Council approved the Library's request for additional staffing so that visitors to the Oasis can expect the same high-level customer service we provide downtown.

-Contribute to their fundraising efforts here.
+Contribute to their ongoing fundraising efforts here.

 100% of all donations are used to support library programs, services and resources.
 The Friends gladly accept donations in any amount from $1 to $1M.
 Donations can be given in honor of someone's birthday or anniversary or in memory of a cherished person.
 Donations to the FFNPL make wonderful holiday gifts too, and they are tax deductible!